 - The function of this program is to decrease the humidity in your room with minimal temperature decrease (minimal room cooling). - The micro computer automatically determines temperature and fan speed (cannot be set by the user interface). - The system does not go into operation if the room temperature is low (<20°C).

-17.3.2 To use the dry program
+17.3.2 To use the dry program (WITHOUT cool/ heat changeover remote control switch)

 To start